car251290/Web-beerpage/README.md

 React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.
 Many platforms, one React.
 Create platform-specific versions of components so a single codebase can share code across platforms.
 With React Native

+## Function Components and Class Components
+With React, you can make components using either classes or functions.
+Originally, class components were the only components that could have state.
+But since the introduction of React's Hooks API, you can add state and more to function component

 ## Available Scripts

 In the project directory, you can run: